sounny/wpd/DEVELOPER_GUIDELINES.md

     npm install
     npm start

-At the moment, this is only an basic implementation.
-If you are familiar with electron app development, then feel free to contribute here.
+    At the moment, this is only a basic implementation.
+If you are familiar with electron app development, feel free to contribute here.

 On a Linux development machine, you will also need `wine` to build the Windows app.
 To build the apps, run: